-Step I. Adding explicit user identifiers
+Step 2.
+Adding explicit user identifiers.
+Click to enlarge

 NB: We used the /v1/orders?user_id notation and not, let's say, /v1/users/{user_id}/orders, because of two reasons:

 - The orders service stores orders, not users, and it would be logical to reflect this fact in URLs - If in the future, we require allowing several users to share one order, the /v1/orders?user_id notation will better reflect the relations between entities.